-The Energy Market Authority carried out the regulatory and supervisory tasks of electricity, gas and emissions trading with a staff of roughly 37 employees.
+The Energy Market Authority carried out the regulatory and supervisory tasks of electricity and gas market and emissions trading - the specificity of the Finnish energy regulatory authority - with a staff of roughly 37 employees.
 This was made possible thanks to efficient processes, dedicated people and an extensive use of tailor-made IT systems that the Authority has developed together with the service providers for all the major areas of regulation and supervision.